L2XGNN: Learning to Explain Graph Neural Networks

-\paragraph{Qualitative Evaluation of the Explanations.} In Figure \ref{fig:subgraphs}, we present some of the subgraphs identified by \exgnn when combined with two different base GNNs.
+In Figure \ref{fig:subgraphs}, we present some of the subgraphs identified by \exgnn when combined with two different base GNNs.
 Based on prior studies and chemical domain knowledge \citep{debnath1991structure,lin2021generative, tan2022learning}, carbon rings (the black circles in the pictures) and $\text{NO}_2$ groups are known to be mutagenic.
 Interestingly, we can notice that, when using the information of connected subgraphs, the models are able to recognize a complete carbon ring with a $\text{NO}_2$ group in most of the cases.
 In some cases, the carbon ring is not complete, but the explanations are still helpful to understand which motifs are potentially important for the prediction.
-In the second row, we can observe the results of the sampling strategy where we do not require subgraphs to be connected.
+With the subscript $dsc$, we can observe the results of the sampling strategy when we do not require subgraphs to be connected.
 In this case, the carbon rings are not always identified.
 Instead, the $\text{NO}_2$ group is always considered important for the prediction.
 More generally, as also reported in \citet{yuan2021subgraphx}, studying connected subgraphs results in more natural motifs compared to the motifs obtained without the connectedness constraint.
-The visualization of explanations for GraphSAGE and other methods can be found in the supplementary material.
+A visual comparison of the explanations generated by \exgnn and by the baselines can be found in Figure \ref{fig:subgraphs_all} in the appendix.